The authors are Second and First-year students respectively, of NLU Jodhpur.

 The director of a company has a fiduciary relationship with the company.
 Hence, it is important to examine whether there exists a conflict between the personal interests and the duty of a director.
 Hence, it is very much clear that the rationale behind having a provision like Section 188 is to prevent any conflict of interest in the functioning of the company.
 More often than not, the related party transactions are considered to be influenced by ulterior motives of profiting the persons who are involved in such transactions.
 Such transactions diminish the transparency and disclosures norms in the company and are against the spirit and objectives of the Companies Act.

 Exceptions to the related party transactions:

 It is pertinent to note that not all related party transactions are prohibited per se.
 There are two exceptions to it.
-Firstly, transactions where prior consent from the Board of Directors have been taken and procedural requirement has been fulfilled.[iv]Secondly, transactions which are entered on an arm’s length basis.[v]
+Firstly, transactions where prior consent from the Board of Directors have been taken and the procedural requirement has been fulfilled.[iv]Secondly, transactions which are entered on an arm’s length basis.[v]

 Arm’s Length Transaction: An Unsolved Ambiguous Concept.